LateefAdeleke/MCFG_PARSER/README.md

 ## Acknowledgements
 Thanks to Shieber et al. 1995 and Kallmeyer 2013 for the foundational concepts and methodologies utilized in this project.
 Special thanks to Aaron for an amazing introduction to computational linguistics.
-Big Thanks to Daniel, who we worked together on this project.
+Big thanks to Daniel, who we worked together on this project.
 ## Contact
 ladeleke@ur.rochester.edu